squeakysquak/BasicCalculator/README.md

 # Basic Calculator
 ## Summary
 This is a basic .NET calculator application written in C# for Windows.
-It is capable of performing simple operations (addition, subtraction, division, multiplication, exponentiation and square root) on up to 2 operators.
+It is capable of performing simple operations (addition, subtraction, division, multiplication, exponentiation and square root) on up to 2 operands.

 ## Pre-Requisites:
 [.NET SDK 6.0.100](https://dotnet.microsoft.com/en-us/download/dotnet/6.0) or a later version.